smartface/sf-extension-utils/doc/fingerprint.md

 <a name="module_fingerprint.fingerprint_init"></a>

 ### fingerprint.fingerprint:init(options)
 Configures fingerprint login.
-Call this during page load
+Call this during page show.
+It is recommended to call it onShow event of the page

 **Kind**: static method of [<code>fingerprint</code>](#module_fingerprint)
 **Access**: public